snmsanjay/Movie-Metrics-Explorer/README.md

 ## Dataset
 The IMDb Top 250 Movies dataset is stored in the IMDB_movies table, which has the following schema:

-CREATE TABLE IMDB_movies(
-   Sl_No        INTEGER  NOT NULL PRIMARY KEY

-  ,Name         VARCHAR(68) NOT NULL

-  ,Release_Year INTEGER  NOT NULL

-  ,Duration     INTEGER  NOT NULL

-  ,Certificate  VARCHAR(3) NOT NULL

-  ,Rating       NUMERIC(3,1) NOT NULL

-  ,Votes        INTEGER  NOT NULL

-  ,Director     VARCHAR(32) NOT NULL

-  ,Stars        VARCHAR(62) NOT NULL

-  ,Description  VARCHAR(239) NOT NULL

-);
 The columns in the table include:

 1. Sl_No: A unique identifier for each movie.